 One concern is that a high carbohydrate diet may increase the risk of diabetes, and while some studies have found this not to be the case, a recent (2017) large Swedish study found cats with type 2 diabetes were more likely to have been fed a mostly dry diet.
 However, it’s not certain whether it’s because of the carbohydrate in dry food, or some other factor.
 Other researchers, for example, found that adding water to dry food made cats more active and eat less, and we know that inactivity and overweight are associated with diabetes.

 Limited research means there's no good evidence that dogs and cats on the whole do better on a grain-free diet, and no evidence a diet with grains does harm on the whole.
 In the many decades since the advent of prepared pet foods that contain grains, pets have been living long and healthy lives.
 By the same token, grain-free foods can be healthy, as long as they're from a reputable company.

-There will be some dogs that benefit from a reduced grain or reduced carbohydrate diet – skin problems and gastrointestinal upsets may be solved with a different diet.
+From a sustainability perspective, plant foods are more environmentally friendly than meat products.
+But there will be some dogs that benefit from a reduced grain or reduced carbohydrate diet – skin problems and gastrointestinal upsets may be solved with a different diet.

 In general, the far greater risk to pet health is obesity, which can come from eating too much of anything.

 Living a gluten-free lifestyle?
 Now your pet can too, with a variety of dog and cat foods claiming to be gluten-free.
 As with humans, there's no evidence gluten is harmful for most animals – the main exception seems to be some Irish setters, which are susceptible to coeliac disease.
 If you suspect a genuine intolerance, see your vet about undertaking a proper food intolerance test for your pet.